Westboro Baptist Church: Laws limiting funeral protests

 In response to the protests conducted by Westboro members at Indiana funerals, a bill was introduced in the Indiana General Assembly that would make it a felony to protest within 500 ft of a funeral.
-The bill provides penalties of up to three years in prison and a $10,000 fine for those found to be in violation of the law.
-Shortly before this bill was signed members of the church had threatened to protest in Kokomo, Indiana, at a funeral service that was being held for a soldier who was killed in Iraq.
+Shortly before this bill was signed, members of the church had threatened to protest in Kokomo, Indiana, at a funeral service that was being held for a soldier who was killed in Iraq.
 On January 11, 2006, the bill unanimously (11–0) passed a committee vote, and while members of the church had traveled to Kokomo to protest, they were not seen during or after the funeral service.
 On May 23, 2006, the state of Michigan banned any intentional disruption of funerals within 500 ft of the ceremony.
-Violating the statute would be a felony, punishable by up to two years in prison and a $5,000 fine for the first offense and up to four years in prison and a $10,000 fine for a subsequent offense.

 On May 17, 2006, the state of Illinois enacted Senate Bill 1144, the "Let Them Rest In Peace Act", to shield grieving military families from protests during funerals and memorial services of fallen military service members.
-A first-time violation of the Act is a Class C misdemeanor, punishable by up to 30 days in jail and a $1,500 fine, and a second or subsequent offense is a Class 4 felony punishable by one to three years in state prison and a fine of up to $25,000.

 On March 29, 2006, the Respect for America's Fallen Heroes Act was introduced by Mike Rogers, a Republican member of the House.
-The bipartisan bill received a 408–3 vote in the House, after 21 representatives chose not to vote.
+The bipartisan bill received a 408–3 vote in the House.
 The Senate unanimously voted in approval of the law.
 On May 29, 2006, President George W. Bush signed the bill into law at a Memorial Day ceremony at Arlington National Cemetery.
 The bill prohibits protests within 300 ft of the entrance of any cemetery under control of the National Cemetery Administration from 60 minutes before to 60 minutes after a funeral.
-Failing to adhere to this law can lead to a substantial fine of up to $100,000 or up to a year in prison.

 On January 11, 2011, the state of Arizona held an emergency legislative session to pass a bill barring protests within 300 ft of a funeral and within an hour from its beginning or end.
 The bill was swiftly signed into law ahead of the January 12 funeral of those killed in the 2011 Tucson shooting.